 A fire safety risk assessment was carried out in line with the legal requirements.
 The management of fire safety was effective.
+At the time of inspection there was no evidence available for servicing of the emergency lighting however, arrangements had been made for a further service to be carried out.

 The practice had arrangements to ensure the safety of the X-ray equipment and the required radiation protection information was available.
-This included cone-beam computed tomography.